homiermorphism/js-stack-from-scratch/tutorial/04-webpack-react-hmr.md

 **Note**: I would recommend to have at least 3 terminals open, one for your Express server, one for the Webpack Dev Server, and one for Git, tests, and general commands like installing packages with `yarn`.
 Ideally, you should split your terminal screen in multiple panes to see them all.

 :bangbang: **ERROR:** Right now, live reloading does not work.
-The page just crashes when editing `client/index.js`. :bangbang:
+The page just crashes when editing `client/index.js`.

+Hot Module Relacement (below) fixed the issued.:bangbang:

 ## React